Kelly Steckelberg Sells 6,700 Shares of Zoom Video Communications, Inc. (NASDAQ:ZM) Stock

 - On Monday, March 22nd, Kelly Steckelberg sold 6,700 shares of Zoom Video Communications stock.
 The stock was sold at an average price of $329.42, for a total transaction of $2,207,114.00.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Price T Rowe Associates Inc. MD grew its position in shares of Zoom Video Communications by 250.9% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 12,537,274 shares of the company’s stock valued at $4,028,101,000 after purchasing an additional 8,964,122 shares during the period.
-BlackRock Inc. grew its position in shares of Zoom Video Communications by 5.0% in the first quarter.
-BlackRock Inc. now owns 11,251,610 shares of the company’s stock valued at $3,615,029,000 after purchasing an additional 535,410 shares during the period.
-Baillie Gifford & Co. grew its position in shares of Zoom Video Communications by 22.6% in the first quarter.
-Baillie Gifford & Co. now owns 8,100,660 shares of the company’s stock valued at $2,602,661,000 after purchasing an additional 1,495,639 shares during the period.
-ARK Investment Management LLC grew its position in shares of Zoom Video Communications by 214.4% in the first quarter.
-ARK Investment Management LLC now owns 3,002,347 shares of the company’s stock valued at $964,624,000 after purchasing an additional 2,047,276 shares during the period.
-Finally, Renaissance Technologies LLC grew its position in shares of Zoom Video Communications by 5.5% in the first quarter.
-Renaissance Technologies LLC now owns 2,520,863 shares of the company’s stock valued at $809,928,000 after purchasing an additional 132,329 shares during the period.
-Institutional investors and hedge funds own 42.43% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of ZM.
+Oder Investment Management LLC purchased a new position in shares of Zoom Video Communications during the fourth quarter valued at approximately $25,000.
+First Horizon Advisors Inc. raised its holdings in shares of Zoom Video Communications by 115.0% during the first quarter.
+First Horizon Advisors Inc. now owns 86 shares of the company’s stock valued at $27,000 after purchasing an additional 46 shares during the last quarter. tru Independence LLC purchased a new position in shares of Zoom Video Communications during the fourth quarter valued at approximately $32,000.
+Mascoma Wealth Management LLC purchased a new position in shares of Zoom Video Communications during the first quarter valued at approximately $31,000.
+Finally, Stuart Chaussee & Associates Inc. purchased a new position in shares of Zoom Video Communications during the first quarter valued at approximately $31,000.
+Hedge funds and other institutional investors own 42.43% of the company’s stock.

-ZM has been the subject of several research reports.
-Zacks Investment Research upgraded shares of Zoom Video Communications from a “hold” rating to a “strong-buy” rating and set a $386.00 price objective for the company in a research note on Monday.
-JPMorgan Chase & Co. lifted their price objective on shares of Zoom Video Communications from $385.00 to $456.00 and gave the stock a “neutral” rating in a research note on Wednesday, June 2nd.
-Rosenblatt Securities lifted their price objective on shares of Zoom Video Communications from $350.00 to $400.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 2nd.
-Royal Bank of Canada lowered their price objective on shares of Zoom Video Communications from $550.00 to $480.00 and set an “outperform” rating for the company in a research note on Friday, May 28th.
-Finally, Piper Sandler lowered their price objective on shares of Zoom Video Communications from $541.00 to $464.00 and set an “overweight” rating for the company in a research note on Wednesday, June 2nd.
-Three investment analysts have rated the stock with a sell rating, twelve have given a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $425.65.
+ZM has been the topic of a number of analyst reports.
+Citigroup lifted their target price on shares of Zoom Video Communications from $362.00 to $380.00 and gave the stock a “neutral” rating in a research report on Wednesday, June 2nd.
+Mizuho decreased their target price on shares of Zoom Video Communications from $550.00 to $400.00 and set a “buy” rating on the stock in a research report on Friday, May 14th.
+DA Davidson reiterated a “buy” rating on shares of Zoom Video Communications in a research report on Wednesday, May 5th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on shares of Zoom Video Communications from $362.00 to $380.00 and gave the stock a “neutral” rating in a research report on Wednesday, June 2nd.
+Finally, Rosenblatt Securities lifted their target price on shares of Zoom Video Communications from $350.00 to $400.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 2nd.
+Three equities research analysts have rated the stock with a sell rating, twelve have assigned a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the stock.
+Zoom Video Communications presently has an average rating of “Hold” and an average target price of $425.07.

 Zoom Video Communications Company Profile